nire9221/android_dotdotdot/README.md

 # android_dotdotdot

 ## About The Project
-This project is dotdotdot game.
-You can connect 2 or more the same colored dots to get score.
+This project is two dots game that connecting matching dots.

 ### Environment
 * Android studio - Java